 - Adjourn meetings

-- Work with Human Subjects Office (HSO) staff to coordinate resolution of compliance issues, including discussion and mediation with study teams
+- Work with Human Research Protection Program (HRPP) staff to coordinate resolution of compliance issues, including discussion and mediation with study teams

 - Review and provide comments on requests for study suspensions

-- Evaluate IRB Members annually, in conjunction with HSO staff
+- Evaluate IRB members annually, in conjunction with HRPP staff

-IRB members, including Chairs and Vice Chairs, are evaluated annually using the IRB Member Evaluation Form by the Assistant Vice President for Research Compliance, in collaboration with the Director of the Human Research Protection Program (HRPP) and selected IRB members.
+IRB members, including Chairs and Vice Chairs, are evaluated annually using the IRB Member Evaluation Form by the Associate Vice President for Research Compliance, in collaboration with the University Director of the HRPP.
 Feedback may be provided individually or in aggregate either electronically or in a meeting setting.
-Information from the evaluation is maintained by the HSO.
+Information from the evaluation is maintained by the HRPP.
 The Evaluation Tool addresses attendance, quality of reviews, contributions at IRB meetings, timeliness of reviews, and evidence of understanding of applicable regulations, policies, and procedures.

 Concerns with any IRB member's performance are resolved in consultation with the IRB Chair or Vice Chair (when appropriate), department Chair, Associate Vice President for Research Compliance, and/or the IRB member directly, as appropriate.
 Potential outcomes can range from further education for the IRB member to removal from the IRB.